bvandgrift/macbook-ansible/README.md

 # README: Provisioning your new Mac

-This repo contains provisioning for a new Skiplist Mac.
+This repo contains provisioning for a new/reformatted Mac.
 Ideally, you crack open your new Mac, sign in, retrieve a zip of this repo using Safari, and run ./update.sh.